zajacHubert/crm-shop-client/README.md

   - removing, adding, and editing products

 ## Description:
 This CRUD frontend app, built with Next.js and TypeScript, provides a user-friendly interface for managing data through the CRUD operations.
 The app is designed to simplify the process of interacting with a backend API and offers a service of three modules: users, products, and orders.
-The application has been prepared in such a way as to fetch data effectively and effectively.
+The application has been prepared in such a way as to fetch data efficiently and effectively.
 The structure of the application is organized and easily expanded and edited.

 ## Libraries:
 - redux toolkit query